 Mr. Liebermann maintains an active performing schedule as pianist and conductor.
 He has collaborated with such distinguished artists as flautists Sir James Galway and Jeffrey Khaner, violinists Chantal Juillet and Mark Peskanov, singers Robert White and Carole Farley and cellist Andres Diaz.
 He performed the world premiere of Ned Rorem's "Pas de Trois" for Oboe, Violin and Piano at the Saratoga Chamber Music Festival.
 He made his Berlin debut at the Philharmonie performing his Piano Quintet with members of the Berlin Philharmonic.
 In 2006, on Mr. Liebermann’s 45th birthday, the Van Cliburn Foundation presented a highly successful all-Liebermann concert as part of their “Modern at the Modern” series, with the composer at the piano and featuring the premiere of Liebermann’s 3rd Cello Sonata.
 Mr. Liebermann is a Steinway Artist.

 Lowell Liebermann was born in New York City in 1961.
 He began piano studies at the age of eight, and composition studies at fourteen.
 He made his performing debut two years later at Carnegie Recital Hall, playing his Piano Sonata, Op.1, which he composed when he was fifteen.
 He holds bachelor's, master's, and doctoral degrees from the Juilliard School of Music.
 Among his many awards is a Charles Ives Fellowship from the American Academy and Institute of Arts and Letters as well as awards from ASCAP and BMI.
-Theodore Presser Company is the exclusive publisher of his music.
-He currently resides in Weehawken, New Jersey with his partner, pianist and conductor William Hobbs, their Australian Shepherd named Daphne, and an American Eskimo named Phoebus.
+His works are published by Theodore Presser Company, Faber Music, and Schott.
+He is currently Head of the Composition Department at the Mannes School of Music at the New School in New York City.